grski/grski.pl/posts/self-dev/declutter-ln.md

-Title: How to declutter you Linkedin feed.
+Title: How to declutter you LinkedIn feed.
 Bulk remove connections.
+Description: Tired of seeing spam in your LN feed?
+Well, I was, so I did something about it.
 Date: 2023-07-22
 Authors: Olaf Górski
 Slug: bulk-remove-ln-connections